 This is 7 month position runs early April through late October and works with our Outdoor Education Program and Summer Camp Program.
-During the spring and fall months the Logistics and Engagement Supervisor (LES) will work with the Program Directors to assist with staff training, working with schools to plan their visit, create staff schedules, evaluate staff and serve as an instructor.
-During the summer the LES will oversee the skill classes which will includes curriculum development, record keeping and supervising and evaluating staff leading skills classes.
-The LES will also work with our Program Director to oversee and facilitate our Teen Leadership Camp and the Counselor-In-Training Program.
-The LES will also plan all camp activities and events.
+During the spring and fall months the Program Coordinator (PC) will work with the Program Directors to assist with staff training, working with schools to plan their visit, create staff schedules, evaluate staff and serve as an instructor.
+During the summer the PC will oversee the skill classes which will includes curriculum development, record keeping and supervising and evaluating staff leading skills classes.
+The PC will also plan all camp activities and events.
 Must be organized, detail-oriented, flexible, comfortable speaking with parents and able to work as part of a team.
 Must be at least 21 years old.
 Salary $325 per week and includes room and board.

 This is a 7 month position that runs early April through late October and works with our Outdoor Education Program and Summer Camp Program.
 The Adventure Supervisor is responsible for the setup, operations, and take-down of our 50 feet climbing tower, high ropes course and low ropes elements along with leading the climbing tower with school groups, retreat groups and summer campers.
 The curriculum revolves around leadership development and teambuilding and he/she will be responsible for facilitation of the high and low ropes course as well as the climbing tower, giant swing, and zipline.
 Additionally, the Adventure Supervisor will be trained in monthly course inspection procedures and will work with the Program Director to train all future course staff in proper operations.
 Must be at least 21 years old and have experience with climbing and ropes courses.
 Must be organized, detail-oriented, flexible, and comfortable speaking with parents.
 Salary $325 per week and includes room and board.